 The backlight is controllable in two possible ways.
-One is using simple on/off control, which is controllable by sending a SPI command to the onboard processor, which then turns the backlight on and off.
-The other is using a PWM output from the Raspberry PI and controlling the backlight brightness.
+One is using simple on/off control, which is controllable by sending a GPIO command to the on-board processor, which then turns the backlight on and off.
+The other is using a DMA - PWM output from the Raspberry PI and controlling the backlight brightness.

-The control of the backlight is selected using the Jumper J1, but selecting either ON/OFF or PWM control.
+The control of the backlight is selected using the Jumper J1, but selecting either ON/OFF or DMA control.
+For the simple ON/OFF control GPIO18 is used.